 Change is not always easy but healthcare facilities go through it from time to time to offer the best healthcare service.
 Share details of the changes and reasons.
 Highlight steps you took to adapt so you could perform to the best of your ability.

 I once worked for a facility that updated the system and converted all the records into electronic records and started using an upgraded computer system.
 The transition was not easy as it took some time to get used to.
 Although it was overwhelming I was able to adapt quickly but not everyone was able to do so.

 Did you ever face a situation in which you did not know the answer to a question at work?
 What did you do to get the information to answer the question?

 It is not possible to know everything so you should not be shy in sharing a situation where you did not know an answer.
 Share all the crucial steps you took to find relevant information.

 It is ok for nurses to not know something.
 The important trait of a capable and reliable nurse is not knowing everything but knowing who to go to for assistance in case they do not have the required information.
 My strategy was to start my shift by identifying senior nurses that I go to in case of an emergency.
 If they fail to provide the information I need then my next step was to go to the procedure manager and check out the healthcare systems policy.

 It is not uncommon to face awkward situations at work.
 Explain the uncomfortable situation in detail along with the steps you took to get out of it.
 Improve the answer by adding the results you achieved and things you learned.

-I was once assigned a teenage patient who was making inappropriate sexual comments towards me.
+I was once assigned a teenage patient who was making inappropriate sexual comments toward me.
 In the beginning, I tried to ignore them and then tried telling him to stop the vulgar commentary as it was wrong.
 When the situation continued I made the charge nurse aware of the situation.
 I told her I was not comfortable caring for the patient.
 The charge nurse listened to me intently and gathered a team to talk to the patient about the inappropriate behavior.
 She also switched assignments for the shift.